jf0021/SWC-SoftwareTesting/04-nose.md

 The testing framework we'll discuss today is called nose.
 However, there are several other testing frameworks available in most languages.
-For Python, other alternative testing framworks include pytest, unittest, doctest.
+For Python, other alternative testing frameworks include pytest, unittest, doctest.

 ## Where do nose tests live?